ShinyTrinkets/twofold.ts/docs/dev-tags.md

 When a tag doesn't receive the parameters it needs, it should log some warning and just return.
 When the TwoFold evaluator runs a function that returns `undefined` or `null`, it will **not destroy** the single tag and it will **not replace** the inner text of a double tag.
-The execution is basically ignored.
+The tag is basically ignored.

-For example, the tag `<line />` cannot return anything and is not consumed, because it needs the length, a valid tag would be `<line len=40 />`.
+For example, the tag `<line .../>` cannot return anything and is not consumed, because it needs the length, a valid tag would be `<line len=40 />`.
+The tag `<cat .../>` cannot read any file, because it needs a valid file name.

 If you try to render any random HTML, or XML file, there will be lots of pseudo-valid tags in there, but TwoFold won't execute them, and the HTML, or XML file will not be changed.